-1. Sales & marketing need to bring ABE into the organization together.
+Sales & marketing teams need to bring account-based marketing and sales into the organization together.

-ABE is all about sales and marketing orchestrating coordinated “plays” to win an account.
-As has been pointed out many times before, ABE is not about re-inventing the sales and marketing wheel (going after named accounts has been around for decades).
-And there is nothing that is inherently rocket science about outreach to the people that make up your named accounts’ decision making units (DMU’s).
-The secret sauce of ABE is that modern platforms like Engagio and Triblio provide sales and marketing leaders with the tools to orchestrate, coordinate and measure named account outreach at scale.
+Account-based Everything (ABE) is all about sales and marketing orchestrating coordinated “plays” to win an account.
+As has been pointed out many times before, ABE is not new (going after named accounts has been the norm in B2B sales for decades).
+And there is nothing that is inherently rocket science about outreach to people at named account decision making units (DMU’s).
+The secret sauce of ABE is that modern platforms (including Marketing Automation and ABM-specific tools like Engagio and Triblio and others) provide sales and marketing teams with tools to orchestrate, coordinate and measure named account outreach at scale.

 I know that you have spent the last half-decade investing in acquiring, deduping and continuously scrubbing your lead and contact data.
 For ABE to work well, you will need to set your sights on your Account data.
 Just as new names were the fuel that powered your demand generation strategy, account data is the new fuel for ABE.
 You will not only need to acquire, dedupe and scrub all of the accounts that make up your organization’s target market, you will need clean contact data for every account’s DMU.

-Now that you have a new ABE growth engine in place, you will need ABE-specific KPI’s to help manage what is going on under the hood.
-Here are a just few KPI’s that I recommend:
+With an ABE growth engine in place, you will need ABE-specific KPI’s to manage what is going on under the hood.
+Here are a few KPI’s that we recommend:

-a) No-Engagement to Aware Account Conversion: measures the number of unengaged accounts that become aware (or engaged) within a time period.
+- No-Engagement to Aware Account Conversion: measures the number of unengaged accounts in the TAM that become aware (or engaged) within a time period.

-c) Engagement — measures the overall amount of account engagement that your coordinated plays generate within a time period.
+- Engagement — measures the overall amount of account and account buyer engagement that your coordinated plays generate within a time period.

-5. Don’t try to change everything at once.
+Don’t deploy ABE everywhere or change everything at once.